-MUAP2231, 2232 Applied Music - Wood-wind (2 credits each)
+Applied Music - Wood-wind

 These courses provide one hour of individual instruction per week in bassoon, clarinet, flute, oboe, and saxophone.
 The student must have the approval of the department chairperson.
 (1 lecture and 4 laboratory practice hours per week).